d13r/laravel-breadcrumbs/README.md

 {{ Breadcrumbs::render('category', $category) }}
 ```

-Or you could call `Breadcrumbs::generate()` to get the breadcrumbs array and load the view manually:
+Or you could call `Breadcrumbs::generate()` to get the breadcrumbs Collection and load the view manually:

 ```html+php
 @include('_partials/breadcrumbs2', ['breadcrumbs' => Breadcrumbs::generate('category', $category)])